 WHAT ARE STRETCH MARKS?

-Stretch marks during pregnancy (also called Striae gravidarum) are very common as they are caused by the stretching of skin in order to accommodate the little growing baby.
-It has been reported that around 55-90% of pregnant women will get some degree of stretchies (this number variers from study to study).
+Stretch marks during pregnancy (also called Striae gravidarum) are very common.
+They are caused by the stretching of skin to accommodate the little growing baby.
+Around 55-90% of pregnant women will get some degree of stretchies (this number variers from study to study).
 These marks are linear scars commonly seen in the connective tissue of pregnant women and are often found on the belly, breasts, upper arms, lower back, buttocks, thighs and groin (Figure 1).

 Stretchies normally start appearing during 6th and 7th months of pregnancy.
 Initially, the marks are pink to violet and sometimes slightly raised and itchy (Striae rubrae).
 After the delivery of baby it might take months or even years for the stretch marks to mature into white, shiny and crinkly streaks that are permanent (Striae albae – see Figure 2).